 Communication is crucial for curators.
 They communicate online and offline, with artists, the audience, politicians, and colleagues.
 Surrounding this topic of communication, we will learn about the necessary skills from experts, discuss strategies, and exchange experiences.
 The workshop is presented in cooperation with Tanz im August–Berlin’s international festival for contemporary dance.

 Experts from different fields will share their knowledge with us, and a group discussion will follow each presentation.
 Furthermore, the workshop includes inputs from two experienced curators.
-One of them is Virve Sutinen, Artistic director of the festival Tanz im August.
-Attendance of two dance/theatre performances will give us the opportunity to discuss the artistic quality and what makes a curation good.
+One of them is Virve Sutinen, Artistic director of the festival Tanz im August, the other one is Martine Dennewald, Artistic director of festival Theaterformen.
+Attendance of two performances will give us the opportunity to discuss the artistic quality and what makes a curation good.

 The morning of the first day will be dedicated to the communication between the artist and presenter.
 There is often an imbalance between the number of artists seeking a framework to develop and present their work and the possibilities that curators can provide.
 Being aware of the power structures at play and having the knowledge of some feedback techniques may help to create a fruitful collaboration between the two parties.
 Martine Dennewald, Artistic Director of the international festival Theaterformen, will join us.

 Communication with the audience starts with marketing and public relations.
-In the afternoon a specialist in online marketing will provide helpful information on how to utilize social media and other marketing tools (NN).
+In the afternoon Marc Lippuner, a PR manager and specialist in online marketing will provide helpful information on how to utilize social media and other marketing tools.

 The audience can also be addressed via many kinds of mediatory activities, e.g. community projects, after-show talks, physical introductions and so on.
 The field of contemporary dance, in particular, has developed a number of inventive mediatory formats, some of which will be presented by the mediator and dramaturge Amelie Mallmann.